 Professional Engagements Service

-Thanks to the Creative Careers Centre, RCM musicians are regularly hired by organisations and members of the public to perform at events or to work as freelance orchestral and session players, as accompanists and repetiteurs, as composers and as chorus members.
+Thanks to the Creative Careers Centre, RCM musicians are hired by organisations and members of the public to perform at events or to work as freelance orchestral and session players, as accompanists and repetiteurs, as composers and as chorus members.
 Fees and contracts for such work are kept in line with industry standards.

 Through our Professional Engagements Service, RCM musicians have played at some of London’s most prestigious venues and landmarks.